ni/systemlink-client-docs/examples/message/README.md

 ----------------

-- [Send and Receive](send_receive): Demonstrates how to use the SystemLink Message client API to send and receive messages between sessions
+- [Send and Receive](send_receive): Demonstrates how to use the SystemLink Message Client API to send and receive messages between sessions